To accept or decline state awards please log on to MD CAPS.

 - Grant recipients must: be legal residents of Maryland, begin college within one year of completing high school, have successfully completed a college preparatory program and achieved an unweighted grade point average of at least 2.5 on a 4.0 scale, and be accepted for admission as a full-time student (minimum of 12 credits per semester) in one of the eligible degree-granting institutions in the State of Maryland.

-- To be considered for a Guaranteed Access Grant, students must submit a Guaranteed Access Grant application to the Office of Student Financial Assistance and file the Free Application for Federal Student Aid (FAFSA) by March 1.
+- To be considered for a Guaranteed Access Grant, students must submit a Guaranteed Access Grant application to the Office of Student Financial Assistance and your Free Application for Federal Student Aid (FAFSA) must be RECEIVED by the state by March 1.

 Workforce Shortage Grant